nismod/git-novice/_includes/slides/03-create.md

 ---

-## Places to Create Git Repositories
+## Exercise: Places to Create Git Repositories

-Dracula starts a new project, `moons`, related to his `planets` project.
+Think about starting a new project, `moons`, related to our `planets` project.
-Despite Wolfman's concerns, he enters the following sequence of commands to create one Git repository inside another:

 ```bash
 cd             # return to home directory